korzhyk/OpenCore-Maximus-X-Code/README.md

 *macOS Supported:* **10.14+**

 This is light configuration to run macOS smoothly.
-I didn't get any kernel panics science after macOS install.
+I didn't get any [kernel panics][uptime] science after macOS install.
 This config is base on [OpenCore Vanilla Desktop Guide][10].

 ## Hardware configuration